umutacar/DC/guide/README.md

 * `templates/preamble.tex`

    Supplies your macros that will be used by generating a pdf via pdflatex.
 Nearly all packages and macros should be included here.
 Each chapter will be compiled in the context of this file.
 Ideally this file should
-   - include as few packagase as possible
+   - include as few packages as possible
    - define no environment definitions
    - macros should be simple

 * `templates/preamble-mtl.tex`

-   Equivalent of preamble.tex but it is customized for hmtl output.
+   Equivalent of preamble.tex but it is customized for XML output.
 This usually means that most macros will remain the same but some will be simplified to work with `pandoc`.
 If you don't need to customize, you can keep just one preamble.
 The example in directory `booklet` does so.

-## Structuring the book
+## Structuring your books sources

+I recommend structuring your book sources in a way that streamlines your workflow for PDF generation and Diderot uploads.
+I have found that the structure outlined below separately for booklets and books work well.
+The example book and booklet provided follow this structure (see directories `book` and `booklet`).

 ### Booklets

   Booklets are books that don't have parts.
 For these  I recommend creating one directory per chapter and placing a single main.tex file to include all contain that you want.
 Don't use \input's within the tex files.
 Place all media (images, videos etc) under a media/ subdirectory.

-   ch1/main.tex
+* `ch1/main.tex`
+* `ch1/media/`: all my media files, *.png *.jgp, *.graffle, etc.
+* `ch2/main.tex`
-   ch1/media/: all my media files, *.png *.jgp, *.graffle, etc. ch2/main.tex ch2/media/: all my media files for chapter 2, *.png *.jgp, *.graffle, etc. ch3/main.tex
+* `ch2/media/`: all my media files for chapter 2, *.png *.jgp, *.graffle, etc.
+* `ch3/main.tex`

 ## Books
    Books have parts and chapters.
-I recommend structuring these as follows.
+I recommend structuring these as follows, where `ch1, ch2` etc can be replaced with names of your choice.

-   part1/ch1.tex
-   part1/ch2.tex
-   part1/media-ch1/
-   part1/media-ch2/
-   part2/ch3.tex
-   part2/ch4.tex
-   part2/ch5.tex
-   part2/media-ch3/
-   part2/media-ch4/
-   part2/media-ch5/
+* `part1/ch1.tex`
+* `part1/ch2.tex`
+* `part1/media-ch1/`
+* `part1/media-ch2/`
+* `part2/ch3.tex`
+* `part2/ch4.tex`
+* `part2/ch5.tex`
+* `part2/media-ch3/`
+* `part2/media-ch4/`
+* `part2/media-ch5/`

-## Making PDF of the whole book
+## Making PDF of the whole book or booklet

 ```
 $ make book.pdf